 There are many overhead pipe-supports that show cracks and appear unstable.
-Given what was observed, there does not appear to be much remaining life for GPI WTP structures; repairs, although likely expensive, would only be a temporary solution and may not solve the observed issues completely.
+The Roth Team observed that there does not appear to be much remaining life for GPI WTP structures; repairs, although likely expensive, would only be a temporary solution and may not solve the observed issues completely.
 Overall, for the short and long term, consideration should be given to replacing this facility.

-Future construction at the location of the existing facilities would be a challenge, as the GPI WTP is located in the heart of the mill, making it very difficult for construction traffic and staging.
-Expensive structural costs will be involved in building new structures to tie the process needs of the existing facility to a new facility located elsewhere on the property of the mill.
-The project cost would range from excavation, foundation and subgrade preparation, and the inability to utilize effectively existing concrete walls and slabs to accommodate an expansion.
-The existing facility would need to be retrofitted; however, an expansion to it might not be feasible, thereby negating the cost savings.
+Management of an aging treatment facility is part of the operational and strategic planning for manufacturing facilities, such as GPI.
+In order for an expansion to occur, the existing facility would need to be retrofitted; however, an expansion to it might not be feasible, thereby negating the cost savings.
 The extra expense incurred from designing overhead structures and constructing them will also be a significant consideration.
 An extensive review, detailed study and analysis needs to be carried out if the option of locating a new basin at the existing site is pursued.
-Particular consideration should be given to utilizing the existing intake and chemical feed structures since they are outside the location of the existing process facilities, however the use of existing process infrastructure located within the site will be less feasible given the challenges noted above.
+Particular consideration should be given to utilizing the existing intake and chemical feed structures since they are outside the location of the existing process facilities.

 Structural observations at the existing structures reveal major structural concerns that warrant a long-term fix.
-A short-term fix such as an epoxy repair will not address the structural concerns observed.
-Epoxy repairs are typically short term and are used for minor repairs on structures that do not have major structural concerns.
 The major structural concerns are summarized and noted below:

-- o The extensive cracking in the basins indicate that the walls, slabs and overhead pipe supports may not have adequate minimum shrinkage and temperature reinforcement to meet the requirements of ACI 350, Code Requirements for Environmental Engineering Concrete Structures and Commentary.
+The extensive cracking in the basins indicate that the walls, slabs and overhead pipe supports may not have adequate minimum shrinkage and temperature reinforcement to meet the requirements of ACI 350, Code Requirements for

+Environmental Engineering Concrete Structures and Commentary.
 Walls and slabs of this nature typically have construction joints about every 40 feet and expansion joints about every 100 feet.
-It would be impossible to introduce additional steel and joints in an existing structure by an epoxy repair. - Hence an epoxy repair will not be a long-term solution to the major structural concerns observed.
+It would be impossible to introduce additional steel and joints in an existing structure by an epoxy repair.

 A major structural concern is typically addressed by an extensive detailed analysis of the structure which would lead to a recommendation for either a major structural retrofit if feasible or a complete replacement of an existing structure.
 The structures observed here are a major structural concern and need either a major structural retrofit if feasible or a complete replacement.